Figure 1: The make-up of an e-paper display

 Once you’ve read a document on electronic paper (e-paper), you’ll never want to go back to traditional liquid crystal (LCD), light-emitting diode (LED) or organic light-emitting diode (OLED) displays.

 The only problem is that e-paper has still not reached the level of market maturity that makes it capable of being sufficiently commoditized.
-That’s because most manufacturers feeding the market aren’t able to create e-paper displays (EPDs) that can operate under the toughest environmental conditions and achieve the highest possible levels of reliability and performance.
+This is because most manufacturers cannot create e-paper displays (EPDs) that operate under the toughest environmental conditions.
+Achieving the highest possible levels of reliability and performance remains a significant challenge.

 The demands of e-paper

 Users of e-paper justifiably put significant demands on the technology.
-They expect it to perform exactly the way paper does, including the fact that with paper there’s no need to make compromises when it comes to operating conditions.
+They expect it to perform exactly like paper — including the absence of compromises when it comes to operating conditions.

-The problem with traditional displays is that they have been designed to mimic paper but they don’t behave like paper and there is a growing demand from customers for a technology that makes this possible.
+Traditional displays are designed to mimic paper, but they do not truly behave like it.
+There is a growing demand from customers for a technology that bridges this gap.

 How to manufacture an e-paper display